chinitaberrio/Capstone_SDC_nanodegree/README.md

 We crop the image using each bounding box from the detector and pass them through a classifier which is in charge of determining the colour of the light.
 Example of the detection is shown below:
 ![TF_detection](detection.png)

+We applied a colour filter to detect if the image inside the bounding box has at least 5% of its pixels in red.